Rivera homers twice, Mets complete sweep of Giants

 Denard Span and Pence had two hits apiece for the Giants, who lost their fifth in a row and 12th in their last 13 games.

-Posey drove in the two Giants runs with a sacrifice fly and an infield out.
+Posey drove in the two runs with a sacrifice fly and an infield out.
+Three of Posey's at-bats came with a total of eight runners on base.
+He popped out into a double play on the other occasion.

+"These are tough times.
+No getting around it," Bochy said.
+"I've been around a long time.
+This is as tough as I've ever been around.
+The baseball gods are really testing this group.
+Enough is enough."

-NOTES: The Mets' previous record for home runs in a month was 45, tied set initially in August 2015 and tied in August 2016. ...
-Mets LF Michael Conforto left the game in the sixth inning after having been hit by a pitch on the left hand.
+NOTES: Mets LF Michael Conforto left the game in the sixth inning after having been hit by a pitch on the left hand.
 X-rays taken during the game were negative. ...
-The Mets announced before the game that OF Tim Tebow had been promoted from Low-A Columbia to Advanced-A St. Lucie.
-The former football-playing Heisman Trophy winner hit .222 with three home runs and 23 RBIs in 212 at-bats at Columbia. ...
+The Mets announced before the game that OF Tim Tebow had been promoted from low Class A Columbia to high Class A St. Lucie.
+The former Heisman Trophy winner hit .222 with three home runs and 23 RBIs in 212 at-bats at Columbia. ...
 Giants LF Austin Slater was removed from the game in the seventh inning after experiencing tightness in his right hip flexor. ...
 Giants RHP Hunter Strickland returned to the active roster Sunday after serving his six-game suspension for his involvement in a fight with Washington Nationals RF Bryce Harper on May 29.
 He served up CF Curtis Granderson's home run ...
 The Mets are off Monday before beginning a three-game series at Miami. ...
 The Giants continue a six-game homestand Monday night with the first of three against the Colorado Rockies.